 - Children will be split into small groups ('bubbles') of no more than 10.
-Children have to remain in their set group all day. - Each group will be assigned one teacher and one teaching assistant.
-There is no guarantee children will be with all of their friends or usual class adults. - Desks will be arranged 2m apart. - Movement around the school will be limited to specific locations for each group and we will operate a one-way system where possible. - If more children return to school, Entry and Exit to the school will be staggered at either end of the school day so groups and adults do not mix only one parent/family member may accompany your child when dropping off or collecting. - Break and Lunchtimes will be staggered, with each group assigned an outdoor space to avoid mixing of groups - Washing of hands on entry to and exit from school.
-Regular handwashing sessions will be supported throughout the day and children will be reminded to follow hygiene guidance when sneezing/coughing/eating. - Children will not share materials such as pencils, books, rulers, PE equipment - Parents are asked not to gather outside the school gates and to remain 2m apart if queuing to enter the one-way system please use the green 'spots'. - Provision may be altered depending on the availability of staff and increase in pupil numbers.
+Children have to remain in their set group. - Each group will be assigned 1 teacher and 1 or 2 teaching assistants. - Desks will be arranged 2m apart and used where necessary for example RWInc sessions.
+We are aiming to spend most of our time outdoors. - Movement around the school will be limited to specific locations for each group and we will operate a one-way system where possible. - If more children return to school, Entry and Exit to the school will be staggered at either end of the school day so groups and adults do not mix only 1 parent/family member may accompany your child when dropping off or collecting you will notified of these times. - Break and Lunchtimes will be staggered, with each group assigned an outdoor space to avoid mixing of groups - Washing of hands on entry to and exit from school.
+Regular handwashing sessions will be supported throughout the day and children will be reminded to follow hygiene guidance when sneezing/coughing/eating. - Children will not share materials such as pencils, books, rulers, PE equipment - Provision may be altered depending on the availability of staff and increase in pupil numbers.

-Behaviour Expectations - this additional guidance will be rigorously followed
+Behaviour Expectations - clear additional guidance will be rigorously followed

-As with any day in school, all children are expected to, or where needed supported to, adhere to the school's 'Positive Behaviour Management' policy.
+As with any day in school, all children are expected to, or where needed - supported to, adhere to the school's 'Positive Behaviour Management' policy.
 This was constructed with relationships between a child/children and a key adult at the heart of it - it is on the school website for you to access.
 Whilst mentally and emotionally, those relationships and the ethos that underpins our policy will be key between children and adults upon a return to school, the physical safety of the children and staff must prevail at this time.
 It is imperative that those children returning to school understand the need to follow the Golden Rules, now more than ever.

-We recognise changes to the logistics of the school day and environment of the school building will be a be new experience for all of us - the children especially, but we ask for your support in ensuring your child to the best of their ability understands why these changes have been implemented and the importance of adhering to social distancing measures.
+We recognise changes to the logistics of the school day and environment of the school building will be a be new experience for the children, but we ask for your support in ensuring your child to the best of their ability understands why these changes have been implemented and the importance of adhering to social distancing measures.
 The key message - without causing worry or anxiousness - is about ensuring everybody's safety.
 Please refer to our 'Mental Health and Well-being' page on the website.
-If you feel your child will need additional support with managing the changes, it is vital you contact Laura Vallance or myself in order to talk this through with us prior to your child returning to school.
+If you feel your child will need additional support with managing the changes, it is vital you contact myself or Laura Vallance in order to talk this through with us prior to your child returning to school in order to make a more personalised return plan.